MS-32154/py-json-analyzer/README.md

 # JSON Explorer

 **JSON Explorer** is a powerful CLI and Python library for analyzing, visualizing, exploring, and generating code from JSON data.
+Built with modern Python practices and featuring JMESPath-powered search capabilities.

 ---